iterami/Docs.htm/common/guides/json.md

       // Optional.
 Item ID to increment by 1 in the webgl_character inventory, or false if this entity is not an item.
       "item": false,

       // Optional.
+If collision with this entity results in instant character death.
+      "kill": false,

+      // Optional.
 Rotation of entity in degrees between 0 inclusive and 359 exclusive.
       "rotate-x": 0,